 - Café and vending machine facilities

+The School of Mathematics is based in the Alan Turing Building, no.46 on the campus map.
 The main entrance is at the Upper Brook Street end of the building.
 All other doors leading out, including the doors at the ends of the atrium, are fire doors and should only be used in case of emergency.

 The building is normally open on weekdays between 8.30am and 5.30pm.
 Students should note that it is not possible to leave the building without assistance after 5.30pm.